Skip to content

 Getting Started

 Welcome to BaseCloud!
-This guide will help you understand the basics and build your first automation workflow.
+This guide will help you understand the platform and get started with both CRM management and automation workflows.

 What is BaseCloud?